dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - if there are epigenomic aberrations in other organs besides the target gene's activation tissues, this may imply poorly implemented gene therapy

+### Medical Device Ideas

+#### BioAssay from Fingernail Scrapings

+- device to scrape top of fingernails while preserving spatial information about a sample. so, it scrapes enough off the top of your fingernail to get samples that preserve temporal information.
+  - the samples can then be analyzed for:
+    - Toxins: Arsenic, Mercury, Thallium, Lead, etc
+    - Mineral Deficiencies: Magnesium, Calcium, Potassium
+    - lack of vitamins/minerals for specific periods of time can be correlated to symptoms of illness much more easily
+      - any time you have temporal components in your data, it greatly expands the kind of inferences that you can make
+  - the difference here and one-off urine tests is that the doctor understands a history of the patient's mineral deficiencies
+    - instead of a single value that is expensive to collect
+    - this would have been incredibly useful in my case.
+  - this would also be useful in childhood neglect cases
+    - or just in the case of identifying children who are not receiving proper nutrition from their diet, which is common.
+    - lack of minerals like Mg, Ca, K, etc can lead to lost opportunity during childhood growth & development
+      - almost every child & adult in america has multiple mineral
+        deficiencies: usually Magnesium is one of them.

+  - regardless of the solution to this problem, people need a simple way of quantifying their nutritional intake that provides a stream of time-series data.
+    - this can be correlated to health problems, so that we can actually solve them, instead of being bankrupted by them.
+    - there is so much data we could be collecting that we're not. these devices and processes should reach the consumer, but evolution of medicine is very slow bc of strict regulations.
+    - almost all of our food in America is grown own minerally deficient soil. the food is GMO and is tailored for a marketable presentation, but that is it.
+      - *if you read the nutrition labels, there are almost zero food items in america that give you 100% of a _single mineral_ in 10 servings or less!*
+      - buying minerals in ionic form (as they are included in the most common multivitamin supplements) they are only absorbed by your body if they happen to create the bioavailable form.
+        - you have to buy food-derived mineral supplements.
+        - Magnesium Stearate, Magnesium Oxide, etc., etc do not get absorbed at high rates. it is sometimes sufficient.
+          - but if you have a serious mineral deficiency, you must take food-derived supplements. there is only one supplement with magnesium & calcium that i trust, but it's very expensive ($40/month)
+      - this is just an example of how hard it is to eat healthy and stay healthy in this country.
+        - you're constantly marketed to, but so much of it is bogus.
+        - then, on the other end, we're being dragged down to bankruptcy by health care costs and we wonder why.
+          - it's the food, first of all. this doesn't fix the problem that exists now, but fixing the food prevents the problems we encounter later.

 ================